 2. Schedule a Session

-The first session is 45 minutes and includes a nutrition assessment, education and goal setting.
+The first session is 50 minutes and includes a nutrition assessment, education and goal setting.
 Follow-up appointments are available in 45-minute sessions for those who have completed a first session.
 Both in-person and virtual appointments are available.
-The RPAC will be closed for its annual cleaning May 9-13 so only virtual appointments will be available that week.

 When you schedule an appointment, select from the following options: